 The order fulfillment process is a critical component of customer satisfaction that cannot be neglected.
 Regardless if you fulfill your own orders or outsource to an order fulfillment provider, 100% accuracy, same-day order processing, quick return processing, and tracking will always be the metrics that impact your customers’ experience the most.

-Routinely evaluating these key fulfillment metrics can prevent issues and avoid delays for customer delivery.
+Routinely evaluating your fulfillment systems and these key metrics can prevent issues and avoid delays for customer delivery.
 By improving these key order fulfillment metrics, you can improve the customer experience from “click-to-ship” and promote repeat purchases.